Measuring Page Load Time: Useful Tools

 - The reports you get in the end usually miss details.

+Despite the challenges of the way, a lot of tools for an effective website load test are already available.
 No worries, you don’t need to try every existing tool in order to find the most suitable one.
 We have already done this for you.
-Here are the most useful and practical tools:
+Here are the most useful and practical ways for page load tests:

 The main purpose of this tool is to measure how much time it will take for a picture, text or any other element to become available to a user.
 The problem is that for static pages the results are usually more or less stable, while dynamic pages may have significantly different results.

 This tool offers a lot of ways to determine page load time and provides detailed reports.
 WebPageTest is constantly developing, and, probably, it is one of the most convenient tools.

 Exactly, do it yourself.
 It will be complicated, but we believe that you can do it.
 The main challenge is to define which point you consider the final one.
 However, don’t hope to create something absolutely universal – there is a high probability of your creation to work only with your products.
 Well, that’s still better than nothing, isn’t it?